Kim Fowler

 About

-Kim Fowler has spent over 35 years in the design, development, and project management of medical, military, and satellite equipment.
-His interest is the rigorous development of diverse, mission-critical, embedded systems.
-Kim has worked for several companies designing embedded systems and consulted for both commercial companies and government agencies.
+Kim Fowler has spent over 40 years in the design, development, and project management of medical, military, and satellite equipment.
+His interest is the rigorous development of diverse, mission-critical, safety-critical embedded systems.
+Kim has worked for several companies designing embedded systems and consulted with commercial companies and government agencies.
 He co-founded Stimsoft, a medical products company, in 1998 and sold it in 2003.
-Kim is a Fellow of the IEEE and has been President of the IEEE Instrumentation & Measurement Society for 2010 and 2011, Editor-in-Chief of the IEEE I&M Magazine, and an adjunct professor for the Johns Hopkins University Engineering Professional Program.
-He has published widely with nearly 200 papers, articles, and columns; he has written four textbooks on engineering and instrument design over the past 20 years.
-He has 18 patents - granted, pending, or disclosed.
-In December 2018, Kim graduated with a PhD in Electrical and Computer Engineering from Kansas State University.
+Kim is a Life Fellow of the IEEE and was President of the IEEE Instrumentation & Measurement Society for 2010 and 2011, Editor-in-Chief of the IEEE I&M Magazine, and an adjunct professor for the Johns Hopkins University Engineering Professional Program.
+He was secretary for the IEEE System Council in 2022 and is part of the administration committee.
+He has published widely and has written four textbooks.
+He has 21 patents - granted, pending, or disclosed.
+Kim received his Ph.D. from Kansas State University in December 2018 and is Professor of Engineering, concentration in Electrical Engineering, at Campbell University in North Carolina.
+He teaches junior and senior level electrical engineering courses and leads the Senior Design Capstone course in engineering.

 Education/Academic qualification